ruisuantonio/quote-test-main/README.md

 # Daily Quote

-> **Citacao:** There is no absolute success in the world, only constant progress. — Jonathan Swift
+> **Citacao:** May you find grace as you surrender to life.
+May you find happiness, as you stop seeking it. — Dan Millman

 fim do arquivo